-The North central Maize, Sorghum and Cotton Livelihood Zone is one of 13 livelihood zones identified across the 37 states of Nigeria in a FEWS NET zoning exercise in 2012.
+The North east millet, cowpea and sorghum Livelihood Zone is one of 13 livelihood zones identified across the 37 states of Nigeria in a FEWS NET zoning exercise in 2012.
 Livelihood zones are geographical areas in which households essentially share the same production and income options, as well as similar market access.